 - Make it possible for community partners and groups to bring in their own culturally-sensitive security staff for events

-- Develop a formal policy on how the AGW deals with artworks in its collection that may be offensive or likely to cause harm to priority communities
+- Develop a formal policy on how AWE deals with artworks in its collection that may be offensive or likely to cause harm to priority communities

 - Develop a policy for ensuring DEI principles are applied to borrowed exhibitions

-- Immediately prioritize acquiring new works that make meaningful strides toward addressing the well-known gaps in the AGW’s collection, especially works by artists who represent priority communities and their cultures and traditions
+- Immediately prioritize acquiring new works that make meaningful strides toward addressing the well-known gaps in AWE’s collection, especially works by artists who represent priority communities and their cultures and traditions

 - Conduct research on how best to decentre Western/Eurocentric cultural values and norms in the acquisition strategy